 Interreligious harmony, on the other hand, is an attainable and highly desirable goal.
 Such an approach respects, and is enriched by, the particularities of each tradition.
 Moreover, within each tradition are the resources (philosophical, theological and spiritual teachings and perspectives) that enable each to enter into respectful, appreciative and cooperative relationships with persons and communities of other traditions.

 We live in a world of difference.
 Yet, we are interdependent.
 Nowhere is learning to live with difference more important than religion.

 Too often, religion is misused as an instrument for division and injustice, betraying the very ideals and teachings that lie at the heart of each of the world’s great traditions.
 At the same time, religious and spiritual traditions shape the lives of billions in wise and wonderful ways.
 They gather people in communities of shared beliefs and practices.
 When these diverse communities work in harmony for the common good, there is hope that the world can be transformed.

 Our organization implements and supports activities aimed at deepening the work of churches in civil society in order to strengthen its moral foundations, promote democracy and practically help people in search of spiritual guidance and solutions in life’s crisis situations.

-CEIF aims to strengthen interreligious and civic dialogue in the search for solutions against the background of growing ethnic, cultural and religious tension in Europe.
+CEIF has aimed to strengthen interreligious and civic dialogue in the search for solutions against the background of growing ethnic, cultural and religious tension in Europe.
 The alarming trends of nationalism, extremism and xenophobia in our societies, as well as the complex economic, social and political issues the world has to confront today, require dialogue between the spiritual authorities, communities and the guiding institutions of this world.
 This is the kind of dialogue, followed by practical action, that the Central European Interfaith Forum aims to inspire.
 CEIF 2016 addressed a number of key issues: